fehyee/fehyee/README.md

 # Hi👋, I’m Ruth Arogundade
-I Build Software Applications and Machine Learning Models
+I collect, clean, analyze and interepret data to provide actionable insights.

 - 📫 Send me an email at arogundaderuth0@gmail.com
 - 💞️ I’m looking to collaborate or get hired...